cliffc2/jormungandr-setup/README.md

 mkdir -p ~/storage

 ```
->  This 'storage' location is declared in the .bashrc file
+>  This 'storage' location is declared in the .bashrc file or config
 ---

-Create and edit a new file called itn_rewards_v1-config.yaml
+Create and edit (in terminal) a new file called itn_rewards_v1-config.yaml
 ---

 ```